 I went most of my life without any breakouts on my back or chest.
-Watching my brother's personal plague with body acne in high school, I thought to myself, Thank goodness that's not me.
-But little did I know I was jinxing myself, and during my first summer living in New York, bacne hit me like a ton of bricks.
+While watching my brother's personal period of cystic body acne in high school, admittedly, I thought to myself, Thank goodness that's not me.
+But little did I know at the time that I'd later meet the same fate: during my first summer living in New York, my back was smattered with breakouts.

 But then I had a bit of an aha moment.
-The acne was happening right around the area where my bra straps rested on my back, so I did what anyone desperate for answers does when she's fed up with a beauty blunder: I googled it.
-As it turns out, getting acne from something that rubs up against your skin is very much so a thing, and it's called acne mechanica.
-Not as cringe-worthy as bacne, but off-putting nonetheless.
+The acne was happening right around the area where my bra straps rested on my back, so I did what anyone desperate for answers does when they're fed up with a medical blunder: I Googled it.
+As it turns out, getting acne from something that rubs up against your skin is very much a thing, and it's called acne mechanica.
+That's a less cringe-worthy term than bacne, but it was off-putting nonetheless.

 "Tight clothing mixed with friction and excess moisture, such as sweat, can lead to the development of acne," says Dr. Jeremy Fenton of Schweiger Dermatology Group in NYC.
 "The combination of friction, heat, and covered skin may result in the development of a form of acne called acne mechanica.
 The friction can irritate the skin and disrupt the surface, which can clog the pores with dead skin cells and lead to inflammation."
 In my case, this was a perfect explanation for my new breakouts: the super-hot NYC summer weather was causing me to sweat, and, coupled with rubbing bra straps, was leading to a smattering of acne lesions.